The Goodbye Family: Characters and story

-In an interview, when asked about the characters influences Richards replied: "I suppose Pyridine Goodbye, the matriarch, is loosely based on my wife, Otis Goodbye is myself, and Orphie their child is Berlin (Richards daughter) and our friend's child Heidi (who came before our daughter).
+In an interview, when asked about the characters influences Morgan-Richards replied: "I suppose Pyridine Goodbye, the matriarch, is loosely based on my wife, Otis Goodbye is myself, and Orphie their child is Berlin (Morgan-Richards' daughter) and our friend's child Heidi (who came before our daughter).
 All though with a few other influences.
 Just like the Goodbye Family we do have a pet tarantula and Siamese cat."

 Humor

-Richards clarifies the genre of The Goodbye Family: "I fall into the category of Weird West, but I think it may be more of a 'Down West' as I'd like to call it, for its sense of macabre western humor".
+Morgan-Richards clarifies the genre of The Goodbye Family: "I fall into the category of Weird West, but I think it may be more of a 'Down West' as I'd like to call it, for its sense of macabre western humor".

 The Goodbye Family and the Great Mountain

 The Goodbye Family and the Great Mountain is a gothic Western juvenile fiction novel by Lorin Morgan-Richards, the second in his Great Mountain series, about undertakers Otis, Pyridine, and their daughter Orphie.
 According to the book's summary Pyridine is a witch and mortician, Otis is a bumbling but brazen hearse driver, and Orphie has the strength of twenty men and helps with grave digging.

 Following the first novel Me’ma and the Great Mountain, Me’ma, an Indigenous child, has routed the mining tycoon Baron Von Nickle and headed west over the Great Mountain as the defeated and leaderless miners returned east to the town of Nicklesworth.
 Frank Thorne is the only soldier to stay intact and searches for the Baron's accomplice.
 The Goodbye family, undertakers in town, hear of the defeat when the Baron's rattail hair appear on their doorstep.
 The Goodbye's, suffering from poor business, look to monetize the situation and seek an heir, but find the townsfolk are turning into zombies.
 Otis finds the culprit in a new tonic that leads the family to Nothom, the underworld, where Thorne is following close behind.
 They find a production facility that is pumping oil to those above for consumption, dramatically altering the land of Nothom to the dissatisfaction of the Goodbyes.
 In turn, and without the Baron, the oil is causing the townspeople above, like Thorne, to become the living dead and fall under the control of the Baron's accomplice, a wicked warlock named Zenwick Aldrich.
 The book is a blend of goth and humor and stylistically has been compared to author's like Roald Dahl.

 The story includes a foreword by medium Richard-Lael Lillard.

-A common theme in Richards stories is an underlying environmental message.
+A common theme in Morgan-Richards' stories is an underlying environmental message.
 Similarly, to his first novel, Me'ma and the Great Mountain, he also provides a solution.
 In The Goodbye Family and the Great Mountain, dependence on oil is the cause of conflict and the Goodbye family's disruption and disorder saves the day.